Velron/doxygen-bootstrapped/README.md

 <script type="text/javascript" src="doxy-boot.js"></script>
 ```

+See the example-site directory for a minimal working example.

 ## Todo List
 * Menu is not correctly displayed when Doxygen sidebar is enabled.
 * Class index is incorrectly displayed.